“Fight for the things that you care about. But do it in a way that will lead others to join you.”

 As with so many fields, the field of eating disorder research, diagnosis, treatment and recovery was historically dominated by white male leaders.
 For decades, the preponderance of faces one would see when spotlighting innovators in the field would be those of older white male clinicians.
 The field still has a long way to go in embodying equality at the highest levels of leadership – in terms of gender, race, and so much more.
 However, the community of eating disorder treatment is filled with countless talented, courageous, whip-smart, innovative women who are changing the field for the better, each and every day.

-At Reasons, we seek to embody a more diverse, representative team, and to challenge the stereotypes around not only treats eating disorders, but who gets them.
+At Reasons, we seek to embody a more diverse, representative team, and to challenge the stereotypes around not only treating eating disorders, but who gets them.
 With that intention in mind, we want to celebrate several of the accomplishments of women who are leading the fight for equitable and effective eating disorder treatment for all:

 Raising Awareness on Eating Disorders Among Black Women: